deckhouse/sds-local-volume/docs/README.md

 kubectl -n d8-sds-local-volume get pod -owide
 ```

-The location of the pod data is determined by special labels (nodeSelector) specified in the [spec.settings.dataNodes.nodeSelector](configuration.html#parameters-datanodes-nodeselector) field in the module settings.
+Scheduling of `csi-node` pods is controlled by special labels (nodeSelector).
+These labels are set in the [spec.settings.dataNodes.nodeSelector](configuration.html#parameters-datanodes-nodeselector) parameter of the module.
 Read more in the [module FAQ](./faq.html#i-dont-want-the-module-to-be-used-on-all-nodes-of-the-cluster-how-can-i-select-the-desired-nodes).

 ### Configuring storage on nodes

 You need to create LVM volume groups on the nodes using LVMVolumeGroup custom resources.
-As part of this quickstart guide, we will create a regular storage Thick.
+As part of this quickstart guide, we will create a Thick storage; for Thin, see the [FAQ](./faq.html#how-to-create-thin-storage).

 {{< alert level="warning" >}}
-Please ensure that the `sds-local-volume-csi-node` pod is running on the node before creating the `LVMVolumeGroup`.
+Please ensure that the `csi-node` pod is running on the node before creating the `LVMVolumeGroup`.
 You can do this using the command:

 ```shell
 kubectl -n d8-sds-local-volume get pod -owide